Pre-planning is the key to the success of your business. This checklist provides all the steps to give your new business the best possible start.

 Learn how to do your own books to track your profits, losses, sales, stock, and cash flow.
 Useful templates for a business include the financial statement template and cashflow forecasting template.

-Think about whether you want to lease or buy a premise or run your business from home.
+Think about whether you want to lease or buy premises, or run your business from home.
 Use our Set up your premises guide help make the right decision for your business.

 If you intend to use your personal name as a business name, there's no need to register it with the Australian Business Register.